itversity/data-engineering-on-gcp/01 Getting Started with Data Engineering on GCP.md

 These are the pre-requisite skills for the course.
 * Working experience using SQL is required
 * Programming experience is required, preferably using Python
-* Data Engineering experience is highly desired
+* Data Engineering or Data Warehousing experience is highly desired
 * Basic understanding of Command Line tools such as powershell
 * If you are new to Data Engineering, make sure to take our Data Engineering Essentials course.